Knotting Minimal Sets: Surface expansions

 \begin{prop} Suppose $M$ is a minimal set in $S^3$ with a bounded oriented surface expansion.
 Then there is an oriented surface expansion $(\Sigma_i,e_i)$ such that, for all $n$ sufficiently large, the surfaces $\Sigma_i$ are all of the same $(b,g)$ type. \end{prop}

 \begin{proof} The bounded surface expansion models a bounded expansion $\{X_i\}$ which, as noted above, we may assume to be a constant rank expansion.
-Thus there can be only a finite number of distinct $(b,g)$-types of surface in the set of $\Sigma_i$'s.
-At least one of these must occur infinitely often, and, by potentially further telescoping, we can assume all the $\Sigma_i$ are of this type. \end{proof}
+As there are only a finite number of distinct $(b,g)$-types of surface in the set of $\Sigma_i$'s, at least one of these must occur infinitely often.
+After potentially further telescoping, we can assume all the $\Sigma_i$ are of this type. \end{proof}

 \begin{prop} Suppose $R$ is a compact, connected oriented surface with boundary of some type $(b,g)$.
 Suppose $f\colon R\to R$ is an embedding, with image contained in the interior of the target $R$.
 Then the induced homomorphism $f_*\colon \pi_1(R)\to\pi_1(R)$ is an isomorphism. \end{prop}